Williamson County Property Tax Guide

 Given how critical property taxes are for local infrastructure and essential services in Texas, the penalties for not paying can be steep.
 The deadline for property tax payments is January 31st, unless this date falls on a weekend or a holiday, in which case the deadline is pushed back to the next business day.
 If you have unpaid property taxes as of February 1st, you will be facing a 6% penalty and a 1% interest charge, as well as ongoing penalties at a rate of 1% per month, according to Texas state law.

-Payment Plans: There are various payment plans available through the Williamson Central Appraisal District, which you can learn about herein person.
+Payment Plans: There are various payment plans available through the Williamson Central Appraisal District, which you can learn about here.

 Property Tax Policies in Williamson County

-• Assessment: In Williamson County, your property valuation will be based on the property's location, its condition, and the market prices of other comparable properties in the area or county.
+• Assessment: Williamson County property valuation is based on the property's location, its condition, and the market prices of other comparable properties in the area or county.

-• Notification: The local taxing units within Williamson County typically begin sending out tax bills by mail to property owners on October 1st, although in 2023, the county tax bills were not sent out until the end of October.
+• Notification: The Williamson County taxing units typically begin sending out tax bills by mail to property owners on October 1st, although, in 2023, the county tax bills were not sent out until the end of October.

 • Payment: To facilitate the payment process, homeowners in Williamson County can pay their property tax bills online, by mail, or in person at their local tax office.